 5. Cathedral of Our Lady of Assumption in Oaxaca

-Earthquakes caused damage during the 16th and 18th centuries.
-After several reconstructions, the Cathedral was reconstructed in 1702 and finished in 1733.
-The interior has been crafted in the Neoclassical style.
+Earthquakes damaged the cathedral during the 16th and 18th centuries.
+After several reconstructions, it was rebuilt in 1702 and finished in 1733.
+The interior is crafted in the Neoclassical style.

 Address: Av. de la Independencia 700, Centro, 68000 Oaxaca de Juárez